verygoodmarketing/kind-sunflower/src/pages/about.md

 ---
-title: About Us
+title: About
-subtitle: >-
+subtitle: &desc >-
   There are a lot of businesses doing the same thing you are.
 To catch attention you have to think abou things differently.
+description: *desc
-img_path: images/about.jpg
+img_path: &img /images/about.jpg
+image: *img
 menus:
   secondary:
     title: About Us